 Schools make up 17% of the EU27 non-residential floor space and emit a surprisingly large amount of carbon from the operation of their buildings.
 In the UK this represents about 20% of public sector emissions.
 School buildings in many parts of the EU are inefficient in their use of energy, wasting money which could be going into hiring teachers and purchasing better teaching materials.

-A group of corporate leaders working with CPSL has come together to address a range of issues related to schools through CPSL’s collaboratory approach.
+A group of corporate leaders working with CISL has come together to address a range of issues related to schools through CISL’s collaboratory approach.
 This collaboratory has enabled the creation of a unique “living laboratory” concept: The Atlas Project.

 The Atlas Project has two objectives.
 First, to pioneer a low carbon toolkit to allow schools to identify the sources of their carbon emissions and take action to reduce them.
 Second, to promote policy and action in EU countries and ultimately in other regions that help schools reduce their carbon footprints, through access to low carbon technologies and expertise – and in so doing reduce costs and create green jobs and growth.